A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 Dimension emphasis: Hull Efficiency · Comp & Time · Crew Effectiveness

-The 2026 Swiss forward path runs lake championship first and KAJSA III's Copa del Rey Class A defence second — a GLIDEFORM-led national fleet on Lake Geneva, Zürich and Constance, with a KEELFLEX grand-prix layer carrying the European championship signature into the Mediterranean when the lakes release.
+Felci U leads the drawing board at 8.9% (15 boats) — Felci's Italian-school lake-and-Mediterranean range the most-represented design voice in the fleet.
+In 2026 the Swiss forward path runs lake championship first and KAJSA III's Copa del Rey Class A defense second — a twin-anchored national fleet on Lac Léman, Zürich and Constance, with the European championship signature carried into the Mediterranean when the lakes release.

 Low-drag hull with strong downwind bias through efficient waterline-to-beam ratios.